tampered-sin/tampered-sin/README.md

 Developed a feature-rich task management web application with secure user authentication (login/signup) and seamless cloud data storage using Supabase.
 The application features a clean, responsive interface optimized for productivity and user experience.

-### 🤖 Machine Learning Web App
+📈 Stock Price Prediction
-**Tech Stack:** Python, Streamlit
+Tech Stack: Python, Pandas, Scikit-learn, Matplotlib

-Built an interactive machine learning web application using Streamlit, demonstrating practical implementation of ML algorithms with user-friendly interfaces for data visualization and model interaction.
+Built a predictive model to forecast stock prices using historical market data.
+Implemented data preprocessing, feature engineering, and machine learning regression algorithms, with visualizations to analyze trends and model performance.

 ## 📚 Education & Certifications